Diffusion-Based Audio Inpainting: CONCLUSION

-\section{Conclusion}
+Visually, the reconstruction generated with the proposed CQT-Diff+ algorithm fills the gap in a credible manner in Fig.~\ref{fig:examples}(d).
+However, the comparison with the original signal shown in Fig.~\ref{fig:examples}(e) reveals that the reconstruction of the proposed methods is not exact, since the two waveforms look different.

+\section{CONCLUSION}

-This paper presents a novel audio inpainting method CQT-Diff+, which uses deep neural networks and is based on recent diffusion models.
-For the reconstruction of short gaps of 100\,ms or less, the proposed method works as well as a previous high-quality inpainting method.
-For longer gaps, such as 150\,ms and 200\,ms, the CQT-Diff+ method outperforms the baseline algorithms and retains good quality.
+This paper presents a novel audio inpainting method CQT-Diff+ that is based on recent diffusion models.
+For the reconstruction of short gaps of 50\,ms or less, the proposed method works as well as a previous high-quality inpainting method.
+For longer gaps, from 100\,ms to 300\,ms, the CQT-Diff+ method outperforms the baseline algorithms and retains good or fair quality.

+One limitation of the method presented in this paper is that the performance is limited to the types of audio recordings seen during the training, in this case, classical music.
+To demonstrate the versatility of the proposed approach, we also report, in the form of audio examples in the companion webpage, results obtained with a model trained on a large variety of sound effects.
+However, these results were excluded from the evaluation in this paper.
+In the future, the generalizability of the diffusion-based audio inpainting technique should be evaluated by considering models trained on a wider variety of audio recordings.

-In the future, the proposed method should be trained and tested with a wider variety of audio recordings, as in this study, only classical music recordings were included.
-In our tests reported elsewhere, a generative method based on a diffusion model created plausible content and new events, when the gaps were 1.5\,s long \cite{moliner2022solving}.
-Thus, there is hope that the CQT-Diff+ method may produce a satisfactory audio output for much longer gaps than the longest gap tested in this study.
+Another promising direction for future work could involve providing the CQT-Diff+ model with conditional information.
+In the results of our tests reported elsewhere, a generative method based on a diffusion model created plausible content and new events, when the gaps were 1.5\,s long \cite{moliner2022solving}.
+However, due to the lack of contextual information, the results were difficult to control.
+A conditional diffusion approach may offer a higher degree of control over the results, especially when dealing with extremely long gaps.